-PUMA is committed to respecting Children Rights as per the Convention on the Rights of the Child and expect suppliers to commit and respect Children Rights.
+PUMA is committed to respecting Children Rights as per the Convention on the Rights of the Child, the ILO Minimum Age Convention and the ILO Convention on the worst forms of Child Labor.
+PUMA expects suppliers to commit and respect Children Rights according to latter principles.